 Just when you thought that your waste was packaged properly, you learn that your state has laws that differ from federal regulations.
 Did you know that states have the authority to add additional rules to many federal regulations?
 It’s important to follow local, state, and federal requirements when packaging and labeling your waste.
 Here are a few simple steps that you can follow to lessen the potential environmental, safety, and financial risks associated with improper packaging of your medical waste.

-As a “Generator,” you are accountable for the proper classification and packaging of your wastes and subject to fines and penalties for any default.
-So what are the best options for learning proper packaging for medical waste in your state?
+As a “generator,” the person producing the waste, you are accountable for the proper classification, segregation, packaging, and sealing for transportation of your waste and subject to fines and penalties for any defaults.
+So, what are the best options for learning proper packaging of medical waste in your state?

 First, you must identify which wastes are classified as regulated medical waste.
-Each state has a specific definition, very similar to that included in OSHA’s Bloodborne Pathogens Standard.
+Each state has a specific definition, very similar to OSHA’s definition included in the Bloodborne Pathogens Standard.
 According to OSHA, regulated medical waste includes:

 - Contaminated items that would release blood or OPIM in a liquid or semi-liquid state if compressed

 - Items that are caked with dried blood or OPIM and are capable of releasing these materials during handling

 - Pathological and microbiological wastes containing blood or OPIM